 Whether you want a spot to sit down and towel off or a place to lean back and relax for a few moments, a cushioned chair or ottoman ups the comfort level of any bath.
-Another option is to place a cushioned bench beneath a window.
+Another easy bathroom upgrade is to place a cushioned bench beneath a window.
 Be sure to add lots of pillows.
 If you have a walk-in shower, don't forget to add seating there as well!

 If you keep up with the news while you get ready in the morning, consider installing a small television in your remodeled bathroom.
 Low-voltage, water-resistant televisions designed for installation in areas near water come complete with water-resistant remotes.
 To protect your television, keep bathroom humidity levels in check with proper ventilation.

 Just like in a lavish spa, a seat in the shower will encourage a slower pace, making it one of our favorite small bathroom upgrades.
 Tile the bench to match the rest of the shower, or add a bench made of a contrasting material like teak or glass.
 Enhance a shower bench with other upgrades in the shower, such as a steam feature or multiple showerheads.

-Yet another cozy idea: Hang your towels from heated bars so you can wrap yourself in warm terry cloth when you finish your shower or bath.
+Yet another cozy bathroom upgrade idea: Hang your towels from heated bars so you can wrap yourself in warm terry cloth when you finish your shower or bath.
 If you're looking for bathroom updates on a budget, skip the electric towel bar and instead place a shelf or bar on the shower wall opposite of the showerhead.
 The steam from the shower will warm up your towel for you.

 Wash away stress in a deep soaking tub.
 If you long to linger in the soothing jets and serene bubbles of a whirlpool tub, buy a model that's roomy and doesn't strain your muscles when you lean back.
 Keep in mind that you need plenty of hot water to fill the tub, which adds to both your water and electric bills.